intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 the scope of this document.

-The IETF has chartered the Internet Architecture Board to manage liaison relationships.
-Consistent with its charter {{!BCP39}}, the IAB acts as representative of the interests of the IETF in technical liaison relationships with other organizations concerned with standards and other technical and organizational issues relevant to the worldwide Internet.
-Liaison relationships are kept as informal as possible and must be of demonstrable value to the IETF's technical mandate.
-Individual participants of the IETF are appointed as liaison managers or representatives to other organizations by the IAB.
+The IETF has chartered the Internet Architecture Board to manage the formal liaison relationships.
+Consistent with its charter {{!BCP39}}, the IAB acts as representative of the interests of the IETF in technical liaison relationships with other organizations concerned with standards, and other technical and organizational issues relevant to the worldwide Internet.
+Liaison relationships are kept informal whenever possible, and must possess demonstrable value to the IETF's technical mandate.
+Individual participants from the IETF community are appointed as liaison managers or representatives to other organizations by the IAB.